adoptium/infrastructure/docs/AccessControl.md

 ## secrets / dotgpg

-We currently store various credentials in the provate secrets repository where the access to data in there is ([currently](https://github.com/adoptium/infrastructure/issues/2661)) controlled using the [dotgpg](https://github.com/ConradIrwin/dotgpg) tool
+We currently store various credentials in the private secrets repository where the access to data in there is ([currently](https://github.com/adoptium/infrastructure/issues/2661)) controlled using the [dotgpg](https://github.com/ConradIrwin/dotgpg) tool